 You can purchase it here in 2 kg or 5.5 lbs resealable bags.
 If you haven’t tried American Candy Bakery Supply products, I recommend you do as they offer a broad selection of high-quality chocolate products that are produced in Belgium and the USA.

 The quality dark chocolate masks any avocado flavour but the avocado adds a smooth richness to the truffles that you don’t get with any other cream or butter.
 Sure, avocados still have fat and calories but the fats in avocado healthier than in oil, cream or butter.

 This recipe came around as an experiment, in my wish to satisfy my love for chocolate during the holiday season but also have a healthier version of my all-time favourite chocolate truffles.
 And it’s just miraculous how just one avocado can make the whole mixture firm up just like ganache.

 Making them is as easy as it gets.
 You just melt the chocolate together with a little salt and vanilla or any other flavour you’d like and then add the mashed avocado to the mix.
 Mix well until you no longer see the green from the avocado.
 After your mixture is rested and cooled you can start rolling your delicious little truffles and play around.

 I like mixing things up sometimes, and there is so much you can do with the outside of the truffles.
-You can roll them in cocoa, nuts, powdered sugar, sprinkles or any other topping you love.
-Most of the times I like to use dark cocoa, but sometimes I just leave them as they are without any extra topping.
+You can roll them in cocoa powder, nuts, powdered sugar, sprinkles or any other topping you love.
+Most of the times I like to use dark cocoa powder, but sometimes I just leave them as they are without any extra topping.